 ISD shall review and approve the RTA for the scope of work, criteria and pertinent information to be incorporated in the solicitation documents(s) for public advertisement.
+While ISD shall generally adhere to the criteria for selection set forth in this IO, the ISD Director or his or her designee shall be entitled to make the final determination at the time of NTPC of what selection criteria shall be utilized in the solicitation to address the needs of the project in the best interest of the County.
 ISD shall prepare the public advertisement for general circulation.
 The public advertisement shall contain information on obtaining the solicitation document, inclusive of the scope of services for the project, and the procedures to be followed by any firm wishing to be considered.